grantsru/react-component-lib/README.md

 yarn build
 ```

-In order to distribute changes, you must run the `build` command and commit the changes to the repository.
+In order to distribute changes, you must run the `build:dist` command and commit the changes to the repository.
 For any change that constitutes a version change, merge it into `master` and set a release or tag.